mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps-on-windows.md

 [14:48:30] Starting 'default'...
 [14:48:30] Finished 'default' after 32 μs
 ```

+*NOTE*: Throughout this post I will be using the `--save` flag to save NPM dependencies to the `package.json` file.
+You may have also seen the `--save-dev` flag and might be confused as to when you should use one over the other.
+Check out [this SO question](http://stackoverflow.com/a/19578808) for an explanation.

 ### <a name="gulp-build-task-sequence"></a>Task Sequence ###

 Gulp will try to run every task in parallel.
 Obviously you will need to run certain tasks in a particular order in your build.
 The current version of gulp allows you to do this a few ways.
 First you will need to specify a dependency and then some way to indicate the dependency has completed.
 [According to the gulp docs](https://github.com/gulpjs/gulp/blob/master/docs/API.md#async-task-support), you can indicate that a dependency has completed by either returning a stream, returning a promise or taking in a callback and calling it when done.
 The following demonstrates the stream and callback approaches: